Logo

 Olga Tokarczuk's works have become the subject of several dozen academic papers and theses.

-Olga Tokarczuk was awarded the 2018 Nobel Prize for Literature in 2019 for "a narrative imagination that with encyclopedic passion represents the crossing of boundaries as a form of life" and delivered the Nobel Lecture, The Tender Narrator, on 7 December of that year.
+In 2019, Olga Tokarczuk was awarded the 2018 Nobel Prize in Literature for "a narrative imagination that with encyclopedic passion represents the crossing of boundaries as a form of life".

 Olga Tokarczuk was elected a Royal Society of Literature International Writer in November 2021.